 When Army Maj.
 Bernard W. Dibbert deployed to Vietnam in 1965, he sent cassette tapes home to his wife, Ann, and five sons in Fayetteville.
 The Ranger and company commander with the 82nd Airborne Division at Fort Bragg had graduated from the University of Washington, where he had an ROTC scholarship, and on those recordings he spoke adamantly about his sons also getting a college education.

 All did, including four at UNC: Doug ’70, Michael ’74 (’76 MAT), Charles ’77 and William ’81 (’87 MSW).
 The fifth son, Bernard Jr., attended N.C.
 State University for its Army ROTC program, which UNC did not offer.

-But the 38-year-old veteran of World War II and the Korean War never got to see their achievement.
+But the 38-year-old veteran of World War II and the Korean War never got to see their achievements.
 He was killed in action on June 1, 1965.
 He also did not know his promotion to lieutenant colonel had been approved the previous day.

 Now the General Alumni Association is honoring the Army officer and his son Doug, president of the GAA, with a $2 million gift to UNC to provide scholarships for students from military families.